ooni/probe-cli/internal/tutorial/experiment/torsf/chapter02/README.md

 Before concluding this chapter, we also need to create the `SummaryKeys` for this experiment.
 For historical reasons, the `TestKeys` of each experiment is an `interface{}`.
-Every experiment also defines a `SummaryKeys` data structure and a `GetSummaryKeys` method to convert the opaque result of a measurement to the summary for such an experiment.
+Many experiment also defines a `SummaryKeys` data structure and implement `model.MeasurementSummaryKeysProvider` to convert the opaque result of a measurement to the summary for such an experiment.

 The experiment summary is *only* used by the OONI Probe CLI.